semgrep/semgrep-docs/docs/deepsemgrep.md

 ## Introduction

 Improve your scan results for entire codebases with interfile coding paradigms using DeepSemgrep instead of Semgrep's regular intrafile (within-a-single-file) approach.
-In most object-oriented programming styles, it is expected that classes are in different files.
+In most object-oriented programming styles classes are in different files.
 DeepSemgrep empowers you to easily scan whole repositories with classes in different files to find vulnerabilities in your code.
 DeepSemgrep is a proprietary extension of free and open source Semgrep which leverages global analysis tools, and uses the same rules as Semgrep.

-This document demonstrates the utility of DeepSemgrep through use cases, guiding you through examples of Semgrep rules that you can use to search for particular patterns in code.
+This document demonstrates the utility of DeepSemgrep through use cases, guiding you through examples of Semgrep rules.
 Both Semgrep rules and code on which rules are tested are marked as code snippets and introduced always as a rule, code, or file used to illustrate the capabilities of DeepSemgrep.

-## Obtaining DeepSemgrep
+### Obtaining DeepSemgrep

 To get DeepSemgrep, follow these steps:
 1. Submit your email using the [DeepSemgrep beta form](https://semgrep.dev/deep-semgrep-beta).